 At Richardson Care, we offer psychology support for adults with complex needs, who also have acquired brain injury or learning disabilities, to support their well-being and mental health.
-Dr Pedro Areias Grilo, Consultant Clinical Neuropsychologist, heads up the psychology team and is supported by Assistant Psychologists: Julita Frackowska, and Meghan Davies.
+Dr Pedro Areias Grilo, Consultant Clinical Neuropsychologist, heads up the psychology team and is supported by three Assistant Psychologists, including Julita Frackowska.
 The Assistant Psychologists are assigned to specific service users according to their needs and the homes in which they live.
 The psychology team offers one-to-one psychology support for all service users.
 For example: support with weekly planning, support with diet, managing psychosis and mood.
 Service users are encouraged to speak with members of the psychology team at any time and can visit the psychology office whenever they wish.

 The ethos of the psychology team is the one that runs through the organisation as a whole: the service user is at the centre of everything we do.
 We are committed to providing individualised care to effectively support the nuanced needs of each service user.
 We take a person-centred approach and offer interventions to service users based on cognitive behavioural models, dialectical behaviour skills and operant conditioning.
 All of the interventions offered are evidence-based and follow NICE guidelines.